sgladkoff/goldpan-ru/docs/goldpan.md

 ### Find and Replace

-You can use standard find-and-replace functions in the editor, with the option of using regular expressions.
+You can use standard find-and-replace functions in the editor.

 You can activate the **Search and Replace** window by pressing either `CTRL+F` or the **Search** button in the **Text Search** group of the **Home** tab.

+Goldpan enables the use of regular expressions with these functions, which can be quite useful.
+For example, you may need to edit or remove the time codes that are present in your TM data.
+In that case, you'd simply run a search or replace query with the "\d\d:\d\d:\d\d\s" regular expression (for a "11:22:33" format of time codes) in the "Find what" field.
+The use of regular expressions is toggled via the **Use Regular expression** checkbox.

 ### Clearing tags